 - evaporated milk - I use this milk for my baked mac and cheese.
 I love it in this recipe too because it has a higher protein than regular milk, so it helps custards and custard-based desserts to thicken nicely.

-- store-bought eggnog – or you can use leftover homemade eggnog as well.
+- store-bought eggnog - or you can use leftover homemade eggnog as well - my Oat Milk Eggnog works with oat milk or dairy milk!
 I would recommend using a full-fat version, but if you can only find low-fat eggnog that works too.

 - pure vanilla extract - vanilla is a major flavor in this bread pudding, so make sure you use a good quality pure vanilla extract.